 - In addition to his political career, between 1991 and 2008, Joe Biden taught as an adjunct professor at Widener University School of Law.

 - During the election campaign, opponents hinted at Biden’s state of health and old age (77 years).
 However, a doctor’s report was published, which stated that he did not suffer from serious illnesses and could serve as head of state.

 In addition to his career in politics, Joe Biden wrote two books:

 Promises to Keep

-Launched in 2007 shortly after the announcement of his presidential race, it was Biden’s first memoir.
-Although it didn’t sell well at first, sales increased after Biden was announced as Obama’s running mate.
+Launched in 2007, shortly after the announcement of his presidential race, it was Biden’s first memoir.
+Although it didn’t sell well initially, sales increased after Biden was announced as Obama’s running mate.